Vehicle Not Charging Troubleshooting

 - What is the “state of health” of the battery?
 In a Nissan LEAF, 12 bars indicators a good battery.
 A battery at 7 or lower bars will often not charge as it needs a higher current than 8 amps that can supplied from plug in charger.

-- What’s the time on the dash clock and the centre console clock?
+- What’s the time on the dash clock and the center console clock?

 - What are the messages shown on the dash when turned on?
 Use Google Translate (smartphone app) which can use the camera to translate and display messages in English.